This post contains affiliate links. Visit our Disclosure page for details.

 - If you’re visiting Switzerland on a trip that will take in other European countries such as France, Germany, or Austria, bear in mind that the currency is the Swiss franc (CHF), not the euro.
 Make it easy on yourself by keeping your francs and euros in separate compartments of your wallet to avoid confusion.

-What are your tips on what to bring to Switzerland in winter?
+What are your tips on what to bring to Switzerland in winter and summer?
 Share in the comments below!

 LIKED THIS POST?
 PIN THIS PIC TO SAVE IT!

-I hope you liked this post on what to bring to Switzerland in winter.
+I hope you liked this post on what to bring to Switzerland.
 Please share it with your friends on Facebook, Twitter, and Pinterest.
 Thanks for reading!

 Author Bio: Ali O’Neill is an Irish-born, Canadian-bred writer who recently moved from Vancouver to Dublin.
 Passionate about travel, books, fashion, and beauty, she writes about her interests at Alison Genevieve.
 You can follow her adventures on Instagram.